LukeMurphey/splunk-network-tools/src/README.txt

 You can also contact me via one of the following means:

  1) Send me an email: Luke@Lukemurphey.net
- 2) Talk to me on the Slack group splunk-usergroups; make sure to do a shout-out to @lukemurphey so that I see your message
+ 2) Talk to me on the Slack group splunk-usergroups.
+You can direct message me @lukemurphey.